umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/External-Services/index.md

 # Using external services with Umbraco Cloud

-In some cases Cloud might not be the only service you are working with.
+In some cases Umbraco Cloud might not be the only service you are working with.
 You might need to work with other services as well - this could be either internal or third party services.
 In either case, it will be services external to Umbraco Cloud.

-When you are working with an external service that is behind a firewall and that service needs to communicate with your Cloud project you need to whitelist the Umbraco Cloud Server IPs.
+When you are working with an external service that is behind a firewall and that service needs to communicate with your Umbraco Cloud project you need to whitelist the Umbraco Cloud Server IPs.

 An example could be, that you're fetching some information from an external service which is behind a firewall.
-In order to give Cloud access to the external service you need to whitelist the IPs used by the Umbraco Cloud servers.
+In order to give your Umbraco Cloud project access to the external service you need to whitelist the IPs used by the Umbraco Cloud servers.

 These are the IPs you will need to whitelist: